infraspecdev/infraspec.dev/content/blog/tag-strat-blog.md

 Managing cloud resources efficiently in AWS requires a robust tagging strategy.
 Tags are key-value pairs attached to resources, providing crucial metadata for resource management, cost allocation, security, and automation.
 This blog will guide you through defining mandatory and discretionary tags and establishing detection and enforcement mechanisms to ensure compliance across your AWS environment.

+## The Problem: Untracked Resources and Rising Costs

+At Infraspec, we started noticing some major issues with how we were managing our AWS resources.
+We had several AWS accounts in use, but no tagging standards were enforced.
+This meant that anyone could create resources, and sometimes, these resources were left running long after they were needed.

+As a result, our cloud costs were steadily increasing each month, and we had no clear way to track who was responsible for which resources.
+Without any tags, it was impossible to tie costs back to specific teams or projects, leaving us in the dark about where our budget was really going.
+This lack of accountability was causing both operational and financial headaches.

+## The Solution: Enforcing a Tagging Policy

+Realizing that we needed a way to get things under control, we started exploring how AWS tags could help.
+By enforcing a tagging policy across all our AWS accounts, we could ensure that every resource was labeled with essential information like the owner, team, and environment.

+But we didn’t stop there.
+To make sure everyone followed the rules, we implemented Service Control Policies (SCPs) that would block the creation of any resources that didn’t have the necessary tags.
+This added a layer of enforcement that gave us confidence that our tagging strategy would actually be used.

 ## The Importance of Tagging

 Tags are instrumental in achieving several goals within your AWS environment: